-We can’t all be like Kylie Jenner, who is not only a makeup queen herself but also has a pretty fabulous life.
+We can’t all be like Kylie Jenner, who is not only a makeup queen herself but also runs bestseller makeup label.

 Instead of relying on others to make sure our smoky eye is killing it for that big event, we can just take a few tips and learn to properly apply eyeshadow ourselves.